growilabs/growi-docs/docs/en/guide/features/authority.md

 Pages with this setting will not be viewed or edited by anyone except you.

-Whether it's displayed or not in the page list and page search results of users who don't belong to the group depends on the settings on the security settings of the management page.(described later)
+Whether it's displayed or not in the page list and page search results of users except you depends on the settings on the security settings of the management page.(described later)